• About Flourish Clinic

 Mold is often dismissed as an irritant or allergen, but for many children (24% are genetically susceptible to develop this illness), exposure can trigger a complex immune reaction known as CIRS.
 This isn’t just about sneezing or watery eyes.
 CIRS is a chronic, biotoxin-induced illness that can affect nearly every system in the body—and it’s often misdiagnosed in kids.

-At Flourish Clinic, we regularly see families like Sarah’s who have been chasing diagnoses for months or even years.
+At Flourish Clinic, we regularly see families like Jessica’s who have been chasing diagnoses for months or even years.
 Pediatricians may attribute the symptoms to behavioral disorders, autoimmune conditions, or chronic fatigue, when the root cause is environmental.

 Symptom #1: Persistent Fatigue and Brain Fog